 Digital Marketing: iOS App Store & Google Play Store & web & PPC advertising & social media advertising & e-mail advertising & SEO.

-Traditional Marketing: Take the case of using print media, mailers, and print media advertising, events.
+Traditional Marketing: Take the case of using print media, mailers, and print media advertising, and events.

 Technology and Systems